Jarawa language (Andaman Islands)

-Järawa or Jarwa is one of the Ongan languages.
+Järawa (or Jarwa, natively Aong ॳङ् /anq/) is one of the Ongan languages.
 It is spoken by the Jarawa people inhabiting the interior and south central Rutland Island, central interior, and south interior South Andaman Island, and the west coast of Middle Andaman Island.

 Järawa meant "foreigners" in Aka-Bea, the now-extinct language of their traditional enemies.
 Like many peoples of the world, they call themselves "people" in their language, aong.

 The Jarawa language of the Andaman Islands is considered vulnerable.

 History

-Jarawa is a language used mainly by hunter-gatherer communities who live along the western coast of the Andaman and Nicobar Islands.
+Jarawa is a language used mainly by hunter-gatherer communities who live along the western coast of the Andaman Islands.

 Other than having a history as traditional hunter-forager-fishermen, they also had reputations as warriors and uncompromising defenders of their territory.
 The Jarawas managed to survive as a tribal entity despite suffering massive population loss from outside infectious diseases to which they had no immunity.

 Jarawas currently have a population of 270 remaining.
 Their primary threat is a highway, Andaman Trunk Road, running through their territory and reserve of 1,028 square kilometers of dense evergreen forests.

 The ancestors of the Jarawa are thought to have been part of the first successful human migrations out of Africa.
 Today, the Andaman Islands remain diverse, and several hundred thousand Indian settlers now reside on the islands.